burlachenkok/burlachenkok.github.io/_posts/2024-09-14-Unlocking-FedNL-at-Virtual-Radio.md

 ---

-I’m excited to share my latest experience using [NotebookLM](https://notebooklm.google/).
-Podcast:
+I’m excited to share my latest experience using a Personalised AI research assistant from Google called [NotebookLM](https://notebooklm.google/).

+**Generated Podcast.**

 * [https://burlachenkok.podbean.com/e/unlocking-fednl-self-contained-compute-optimized-implementation/](https://burlachenkok.podbean.com/e/unlocking-fednl-self-contained-compute-optimized-implementation/)
 * [record-mp3-copy](https://burlachenkok.github.io/audio/u-fednl-before-rebuttal.mp3)

-I fed in research papers and generated a highly engaging and informative radio podcast.
+I fed our recent research paper and generated a highly engaging and informative radio podcast.

 The podcast captures the core message of the work and delivers it in an entertaining format.